ShayBox/Latest-Spigot/README.md

 # LatestSpigot

-A simple Rust program that downloads and builds the latest spigot
+A simple Rust program that downloads and builds the latest Spigot

 ### Requirements:
 | Minecraft | Recommended |